-When plunder becomes a way of life for a group of men living together in society, they create for themselves in the course of time a legal system that authorizes it and a moral code that justifies it.”—Frederic Bastiat
+“When plunder becomes a way of life for a group of men living together in society, they create for themselves in the course of time a legal system that authorizes it and a moral code that justifies it.”—Frederic Bastiat

 Government cloaks itself in magnificent titles, marble buildings, and majestic ceremonies.
 Behind this glorious façade, though, is a fusillade of brutal and deadly force, ready to be violently unleashed against anyone who disobeys the commands of ruling politicians.

 There has been much speculation that the Securities and Exchange Commission (SEC) released its charges against Goldman Sachs on the eve of a Senate vote on new finance regulation in order to help Democrats win that vote.
-Perhaps that theory is wrong: It now looks more likely that the SEC timed its Goldman case in order to divert attention away from two SEC inspector general reports criticizing...
+Perhaps that theory is wrong: It now looks more likely that the SEC timed its Goldman case in order to divert attention away from two SEC inspector general reports criticizing the commission.

 The president’s complicity in the housing collapse hasn’t stopped him from pinning the blame on Republicans, “special interests,” and Wall Street “fat cats.”
 As he does with other problems, the president blames everyone except himself and his party.

 If by “capitalist” you mean someone who cares more about his own profit than yours; if you mean someone who cares more about providing for his family than providing for yours; if you mean someone who trusts that he is a better caretaker of his own interests and desires than a bureaucrat he’s never met, often in a city he’s never been to: then we are all capitalists.
 [C]apitalism isn’t some far-off theory about the allocation of capital; it is a commonsense description of what motivates pretty much all human beings everywhere.

 So chanted thousands of bused-in ACFSME union “grassroots” agitators to Illinois state congressmen, urging them to “raise [our] taxes!” so that their salaries and benefits wouldn’t be cut.
 But that sort of indicates right there that their taxes aren’t really being raised, doesn’t it?
 Their employer is the government.
 If the government raises their taxes a bit but continues hiking their salaries, they are net-ahead as far as the government.
 They’re paid out of taxes, of course.
 They are in the unique position of actually seeing their net income go up whenever taxes are raised.

 Californians are sick of watching their leaders kick the state’s fiscal problems into the future.
 They are also tired of sterile debates about how much to spend on X vs. Y, with no attention to the results these expenditures produce or the long-term liabilities they create for the state.